shashidhar0902/Angular_Proj1/README.md

-# first folder place separately and run server.js in a seperate terminal to run api.
+# first api_using_node place separately and run server.js in a seperate terminal to run api.
 API contains only a single property entity

 # Demo1